Emmotes/ic_spoilers/docs/laezel.md

 * Increases the damage of all Champions by 10% for each Champion in the formation.
 * Increases the damage of all Female Champions by 125%.
-* Increases the damage of all Champions by 10% for each Champion in the formation.
+* Increases the damage of all Githyanki Champions by 150%.
 * Increases the damage of all Champions by 20% for each Champion with a INT score of 11 or higher in the formation.
 * Increases the damage of all Champions by 30% for each Champion with a DEX score of 13 or higher in the formation.
 * Increases the damage of all Champions by 20% for each Melee Champion in the formation.